Expand description

 - Parsed application-layer sessions

 Retina is designed with a focus on performance in real-world, high-volume network environments (e.g., full-network or full-uplink analysis).
-It employs an efficient filtering mechanism to discard out-of-scope traffic.
-Due to performance, is not specifically geared towards deep inspection of all packets, though it can be customized to do so with sampling.
+It employs an efficient filtering mechanism to discard out-of-scope traffic, and is not specifically geared towards deep inspection of all packets (although it can be customized to do so).
+See retina_filtergen for filter syntax and usage.

-The following example shows a simple Retina application with two subscriptions, which print (1) parsed TLS handshakes and (2) parsed DNS transactions to stdout:
+The following example shows a simple Retina application that prints parsed TLS handshakes to stdout:

 use retina_core::config::default_config;